tarmacjupiter/stock_analysis/README.md

 4. Go into the "Installation Folder"

-5. Right click "install-requirements.ps1"

-6. Press, "Run with PowerShell"
-   (The PowerShell program will automatically close once it has installed all dependencies)
+5. Run the "Installation"

-7. Head back into the main folder
+6. Head back into the main folder

-8. Right click "run_script.ps1"

-9. Press "Run with PowerShell"

-10. After the program is done processing the new data will be stored in "stocks-data.csv"
+7. Run "Stock Analysis"

 ---